BrettBlox/jonah/content/writing/blessed-be-the-cursed.md

   Be</a> on <a
   href="https://unsplash.com/s/photos/dark?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
 ---
-I live a cursed life.
+She lives a cursed life.

 Mirrors shattered into a million jagged shards.
-Tiny reflections scattered about my cold, mottled feet.
+Tiny reflections scattered about her cold, mottled feet.
+Spilling salt into her palms.

 The silence echoes across this small room, overpowering the raven's gurgling croak.
-Her black, beady eyes tracing the rill that bursts from my swollen, bloodshot eyes.
-Her hex wrapping its wings around me.
+Its black, beady eyes tracing the rill that bursts from her swollen, bloodshot eyes.
+Its hex wrapping its wings around her.
 Morphing.
 Constricting.
 Consuming.

 The stillness is nudged by the fisher cat's sorrowful yowl.
 Distant and fleeting.
-I beseech it to come closer.
-Or, for the wind to sing me its chilling lullaby.
-For my pain to find company.
-Anything to save me from myself.
+She implores it to come closer.
+Or, for the wind to sing her its chilling lullaby.
+For her pain to find company.
+Anything to save her from herself.

-My skin is crawling, my spirit frigid.
+Her skin crawls, her spirit frigid.

 This is the longest night.
 The solstice of the shadows.

-I have been here before.
+She has been here before.
 The end of the world.
-Time and time again, I have lost my way.
+Time and time again, losing her way.
+Astray is the way of the seeker.
 Stumbling down this steep terrain.
 Spiraling into the void unreachable.

-If I make it until sunrise, I will return here.
-I will come back to this place.
-Never searching for it, it will stalk me until I'm too tired and too weak to outrun it.
+If she makes it until sunrise, she will return here.
+She will come back to this place.
+Never searching for it, it will stalk her until she is too tired and too weak to outrun it.
 The nothing.
 The everything.
-The deepest depths of desolation.
-My curse.
+Desolation.
+Her curse.

 There is one way out and it is through.
 Through the umbra.
 Through the anguish.
+To be devoured,
-To be devoured and burnt to ash.
+And, burnt to ash.

-My suffering is my companion.
-I lay down in her arms.
+Her suffering is her companion.
+She lay herself down its arms.

+The sobs rock her to sleep.
+Not sleep,

+Numbness.

+Hours, weeks, years later.

+The rising sun's rays do their mirthful dance across her cheek.
+Her skin cracks under dried tears.
+Her body aches, as the warmth thaws her brumal sleep.

+She lingers.
+She awakens.
+She goes on.